alerunza/alerunza/README.md

 What i'm trying to do:

-c++/ino school projects, python for fun and web developing
+c++/ino for school projects, python for fun and web developing
 ~~~~~~~~~~~~~~~~~~~~~~~